Board of Directors and Staff

 Michele Torrey is a co-founder of Orphans Africa, along with her husband Carl Gann and friend Liza De Guzman.
 Ever since she can remember, Michele has wanted to help the children of Africa.
 Having lived for ten years overseas and traveled to over thirty countries, Michele understands the challenges and rewards of working in partnership with other cultures.
 She is the author of twelve books for children and young adults, is a professional speaker and presenter, holds a B.S. in Microbiology and Immunology from the University of Washington, an M.A. in Religion from Graceland University, and is an ordained minister with Community of Christ.

-Dave Skoor, Vice-President
+Dave Skoor, Vice-President and Secretary

 Chad Musgrove, Board Member